openwisp/ansible-openwisp2/README.md

     openwisp2_uwsgi_threads: 2
     # value of the listen queue of uWSGI
     openwisp2_uwsgi_listen: 100
+    # whether daphne should be installed
+    # must be enabled for serving websocket requests
+    openwisp2_daphne_install: true
     # number of daphne process to spawn.
 Default value is 1
     openwisp2_daphne_processes: 2
     # socket on which uwsgi should listen.
 Defaults to UNIX socket